atlarge-research/opendc/opendc-web/opendc-web-server/src/main/webui/README.md

 ### Pages

-All pages are represented by a component in the `src/pages` directory, following the [Next.js conventions](https://nextjs.org/docs/routing/introduction) for routing.
+All pages are represented by a component in the `pages` directory, following the [Next.js conventions](https://nextjs.org/docs/routing/introduction) for routing.
 There are components for the following pages: